 When you and I celebrate the Passover, we are strengthened for kingdom conflict and victory.
 We may or may not personally experience the period of time some call the Great Tribulation.
 But as we actively identify, generation to generation, with God's exodus redemption of the past, we can position ourselves—and others—for love's triumph in the present and future.

 Sandra Teplinsky has been in Messianic Jewish ministry since 1979.
-She is president and founder of Light of Zion, a Messianic outreach to Israel and the church based in California and Jerusalem.
+She is president and founder of Light of Zion, a Messianic outreach to Israel and the church based in Jerusalem.